- Classic Pastry Cream

 - LEMON ZEST: to add refreshing citrus flavour, we added some lemon peel to the milk when heated.
 This way the essential oils from the zest flavoured the milk.

-- VANILLA BEAN OR VANILLA BEAN PASTE: use either whole vanilla bean cutted with knife and scraped out the seed and cook in the milk.
-We used vanilla bean paste, which is also great - it has warm vanilla flavour and dark vanilla seeds which gives small dark spots in the cream.
+- VANILLA BEAN OR VANILLA BEAN PASTE: use either whole vanilla bean (cut the bean in half lengthways then scrape out the seeds and cook both in the milk) or vanilla bean paste which has warm vanilla flavour and dark vanilla seeds which gives small dark spots in the cream.

 Making pastry cream is easy but you must follow some rules to get a perfect result.
 First it's important to have all the ingredients at room temperature.

-The process start with combining milk and cream is a heavy-based saucepan and heating on a medium heat until it just start to simmer.
-Add also lemon peel and vanilla bean (if using one).
+- Heating milk/cream: The process start with combining milk and cream is a heavy-based saucepan (add lemon peel and vanilla bean if using) and heating on a medium heat until it just start to simmer

-Start pouring slowly the half of milk to the egg mixture while whisking all the time the mixture to temper the eggs.
+- Tempering the eggs: Remove the lemon peel from the milk then start pouring slowly milk to the egg mixture while whisking all the time the mixture to temper the eggs.

 Classic Pastry Cream